top of page

 Where are we going ?

-Arusha: A Gateway to Safari
+Arusha: A Gateway to Safari:

 The undisputed safari capital of Tanzania, the city of Arusha is on the itinerary of virtually anyone visiting the Serengeti, Ngorongoro Crater and Lake Manyara, as logistics often dictate an overnight layover in or around the city.
 Set in the shadow of Mount Meru, Arusha has its own international airport (Kilimanjaro International Airport) as well as the smaller Arusha Airport for charter flights to final destinations.
 If you spend some time in Arusha, you’ll have many opportunities to buy souvenirs, take in the cultural activities and visit local places of interest.

-Arusha National Park
+Arusha National Park:

 Covers Mount Meru, a prominent volcano with an elevation of 4566 m, in the Arusha Region of north eastern Tanzania.
 The park is small but varied with spectacular landscapes in three distinct areas.
 In the west, the Meru Crater funnels the Jekukumia River; the peak of Mount Meru lies on its rim.
 Ngurdoto Crater in the south-east is grassland.
 The shallow alkaline Momella Lakes in the north-east have varying algal colours and are known for their wading birds.